evlar/Qhelp/QuilSetup.md

   sudo ufw status  # Confirm firewall settings
   ```

-## 8. Use tmux to Manage Terminal Sessions
+## 8. Start Node in a tmux session

-Initiate a tmux session for multitasking:
+Initiate a tmux session:

 ```bash
 tmux new -s quilnode
 ```

-## 9. Start the Node in Development Mode

 Start the node within the tmux session: